benjamin-ackerman/R_products_tutorial/README.md

 <img src="figures/shiny_screenshot.png" width="600">

 #### LET'S PRACTICE!
-Can you make the app print out the name of the top candy in a sentence under the plot?
+Can you make the app print out the name of the cheapest candy in a sentence under the plot?
 *Hint:* You will want to use the functions `renderText()` and `textOutput()` in the `server.R` and `ui.R` scripts, respectively!

 #### 5. Publish the app to share with the world!